igem-fau/website/content/awards/model.md

 Then, the system was equilibrated, meaning that the volume was warmed from 100 K to 310 K over 200 ps.
 Finally, the linker was simulated in implicit solvent for 400 ns with a time step of 2 fs and by using the ff14SB force field.

-The lengths of the peptides were determined by measuring the direct distance between the alpha-C atoms of the first and the last amino acid within the particular linker.
+The lengths of the peptides were determined by measuring the direct distance between the {{% rawhtml %}}&alpha;{{% /rawhtml %}}-C atoms of the first and the last amino acid within the particular linker.
 The coordinates during the simulations were saved in 100 ps time steps.

 ## Rational Linker Choice